Leonard Boyarsky: Blizzard Entertainment (2006–2016)

 Boyarsky worked as lead world designer on Diablo III and its subsequent expansion Diablo III: Reaper of Souls at Blizzard Entertainment.
 His role included fleshing out the lore, dialogue and quests in the game.
-He found it important to build upon the story elements of the Diablo franchise, and covey its intricacies in a more compelling way.
+He found it important to build upon the story elements of the Diablo franchise, and convey its intricacies in a more compelling way.

 This emphasis marked a shift for Blizzard, who had previously focused less on developing the story elements of the Diablo franchise.
 This shift was exemplified at 2011’s BlizzCon, where Chris Metzen chaired the first-ever lore panel, with Boyarsky as the main presenter.

 Subsequently, Boyarsky would go on make several public appearances and became somewhat of a spokesperson for the lore and story aspects of Diablo III.

 Boyarsky was affectionately known as ‘LeBo’ in the Diablo fan community.
 A legendary gem called ‘Boyarsky’s Chip’ can be found in Diablo III as an homage.
 Its item description contains a reference to Fallout.

 Obsidian Entertainment (2016–present)

 In April 2016, Boyarsky joined Obsidian Entertainment.
 Soon after, Feargus Urquhart has confirmed that Boyarsky and Tim Cain are working together on an unannounced project.
 Urquhart also stated that the duo were not working on then current Obsidian projects such as Tyranny, Pillars of Eternity or Armored Warfare.
 Boyarsky has described the project as his “dream game”.

 During the 2018 Game Awards, Obsidian announced that the game Boyarsky and Cain have been working on is The Outer Worlds, a first-person science fiction action-RPG that takes place on a terraformed exoplanet.
 The game was released for Microsoft Windows, PlayStation 4, and Xbox One on October 25, 2019.